 The Prophet (S) remained in prostration, and those unworthy disbelievers laughed so much that they were about to fall to the ground.

 Someone informed Fatimah of what had happened.
 She hurried to her father while still a small girl and removed the rubbish from her father’s back.
 She then faced the disbelievers and rebuked them.12

 She had gotten this courage and bravery from her mother, father, and educational background.

 Like Mother-Like Daughter

 History had witnessed the greatness and strength of her mother.
-At the beginning of Muhammad’s prophetic mission, a man came to her house and asked for the Prophet.
+At the beginning of Prophet Muhammad’s prophetic mission, a man came to her house and asked for the Prophet (s).
 The man said: I tied my camel and knocked at the door.
 Khadijah replied: Who are you?
 I said: I want to see Muhammad.
-Khadijah said: Go away, Let Mohammad have shelter in the shade of the house, for you abandoned him, fought with him, and made him stay at home.
+Khadijah said: Go away.
+Let Mohammad have shelter in the shade of the house, for you abandoned him, fought with him, and made him stay at home.
 So go away.13

-Prophet Muhammad had at least four daughters who were all born from his first wife, Khadijah.
-Three of them died while he still lived and only one of them, that is, Fatimah survived until his demise.
+Prophet Muhammad had at least four daughters who were all born to his first wife, Khadijah.
+Three of them died while he still lived, and only one of them, Fatimah, survived until his martyrdom.
 Prophet Muhammad used to honor his daughters and had repeatedly said that others, too, must honor their daughters.
 He put an end to the inhumane custom of burying daughters alive that the Arabs used to practice.
 It is interesting to note that Prophet Muhammad’s lineage continued from his daughter, Fatimah, peace be upon her.
 We should also follow in the footsteps of the Prophet and honor our daughters so that we also achieve felicity like our dear Prophet Muhammad, peace be upon him and his progeny.

 - Amuli, Banat al-Nabi Am Raba’ibuhu?, 1413 H, p.
 77-79.